hypernumbers/learn_elisp_the_hard_way/contents/best-practice-1-writing-better-elisp.rst

 ======================================
-Best Practice 1 - Writing Better eLisp
+Best Practice 1 - Writing Better Elisp
 ======================================

 ------------
 Introduction
 ------------

-So far we have knocked up quick'n'dirty eLisp.
-As we get deeper into writing eLisp it is important to start following best practices to try and make sure our code is clean, good and easy to maintain.
+So far we have knocked up quick'n'dirty Elisp.
+As we get deeper into writing Elisp it is important to start following best practices to try and make sure our code is clean, good and easy to maintain.

 Best practices will be introduced in small chapters like this.